High blood pressure and sex: Overcome the challenges

 By Mayo Clinic Staff

-A link between a history of high blood pressure and sexual problems has been proved in men.
+A link between a history of high blood pressure and sexual dysfunction has been proved in men.
 For women who have decreased sexual satisfaction, it's not yet been proved that high blood pressure is to blame.

 Challenges for men